LarsGerdes/pv_forecast/README.md

 - ws.sql creates a time series with 30 minutes frequency based on the energy ('energy_positiv_ws').
 - results.sql creates a table for saving forecasts.
-The table is initialized with a seasonal naive model, which creates a prediction based on the day before.
+The table is initialized with a seasonal naive model which creates a prediction based on the day before.

 ### jupyter